 We do not inherit the earth from our ancestors we borrow it from our children. ~ Haida Proverb

-In a world with ever-decreasing natural resources and wildlife disappearing at a rate never seen before it is perhaps ironic that I see St Andrews Bay in South Georgia as a location that is a beacon of hope.
-It is a place where I felt revitalized and motivated to protect what is left.
+In a world with ever-depleting natural resources and wildlife disappearing at an unprecedented rate, it is perhaps ironic that for me St. Andrew’s Bay in South Georgia is a location that is a beacon of hope.
+I felt revitalized there and inspired to protect what is left.

-When you are in a place such as this you are in no doubt that the world we are creating, with concrete jungles and a sea of social media, is devoid of the deep peace you feel when you stand amongst a colony of 750 000 king penguins and tens of thousands of elephants seals, and simply watch.
+When you are in a place such as this, you are left in no doubt that the world we are creating, with its concrete jungles and sea of social media, is completely devoid of the deep peace you feel when you stand amongst a colony of three-quarters of a million king penguins and tens of thousands of elephant seals, and simply contemplate the scene before you.

-As I look at this image I wonder if these rays of light are the first rays of hope that our increasing environmental consciousness will allow us to turn the tide, or are they the final rays of light as we say goodbye to places like this forever.
+As I look at this image I wonder if these rays of light are the first rays of hope that our increasing environmental consciousness will allow us to turn the tide or, sadly, whether they are the final rays of light as we say goodbye to places like this forever.

 I certainly prefer hope rather to despair.

 Large: 146 cm x 96.5 cm (57.5″ x 38″)